-While there are any number of components that are necessary to make an aircraft fly, it’s safe to say that the engine may be the most important.
-The engine’s fan is a powerful, highly-critical part and its mass plus constant high-speed rotation make it especially vulnerable to falling out of balance.
+While there are many components that are necessary to make an aircraft fly, it’s safe to say that the engine may be the most important.
+The engine’s fan is a powerful, highly-critical part.
+Its mass and constant high-speed rotation make it especially vulnerable to falling out of balance.
 When the fan is unbalanced, it can create a large amount of noise and vibration that resonates in the cabin.
 If the imbalance is allowed to continue, it can damage the blades, engine, and critical aircraft components.

 To gauge whether a fan or turbine has become unbalanced and to what degree, a Vibration Spectrum Survey must be performed.
 If the results of the test are given, technicians can then proceed to inspect the fan assembly, make repairs or replacements, and perform a Fan Trim Balance to bring the vibration levels down to an acceptable level.
 Rapid testing with accurate readings is critical in a fast-paced maintenance facility.
-ACES analyzers provide top of the line engineering and processing to help technicians work smarter and faster, and keep their aircraft in perfect operating condition.
+ACES analyzers provide top of the line engineering and processing to help technicians work smarter and faster on fan and turbine balancing and keep their aircraft in perfect operating condition.

 Leading the Industry with Transient Balancing